ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/readable_code.md

 ```
 ````

-We will now assume that these individual functions are closed for modification.
+Now assume that these individual functions are closed for modification.
-However, we can extend the functionality of `load` by adding a `clean` function that cleans the data.
-In which case, we end up with:
+However, you can extend the functionality of `load` by adding a `clean` function that cleans the data.
+In which case, you end up with:

 ````{tabs}
 ```{code-tab} python
-# We can extend this without modifying the source code of `load`
+# You can extend this without modifying the source code of `load`
 report = report(model(clean(load(filepath))))

-# or we can first define a new load as follows
+# or you can first define a new load as follows
 def new_load(filepath):
     return clean(load(filepath))